 Getting dinner on the table quickly is easier than ever before with this go-to keto Cucumber Tomato Salad.
-And, the best part is that you can mix-and-match with whatever you’ve got in the house.
-No fancy ingredients required!
+And, the best part is that you can mix and match with whatever you’ve got in the house.
+No fancy ingredients are required!

 Keto cooking can’t take over my life; I’ve had to find recipes that not only keep me on track, but that my non-keto family will also enjoy.
 This simple recipe hits all those points!

 What You Need To Make This Tomato And Cucumber Recipe

 - Tomatoes – just about any kind of super nutritious tomatoes will do!

 - Avocado oil

 Go for the best Ingredients in this Keto Cucumber Tomato Salad